MercersKitchen/Introductory-CS/README.md

 ---

+Websites: Promotion of Whatever the CSE Final Project is
+- Default is Music Player or Drawing App

+Advanced at CS10 Level
+- Do All above but with JavaScript writing HTML
+- See Connor & Skills

+---

 Rewriting from Summer School Experience
 - HTML & CSS Website Hosting and Promotion
 - IPO: Booleans, other triggers, operators and assignment operators (see Display Geometry and GUI Design)